CoffeeMecha/onlyfans-archiver/README.md

 ![](https://i.imgur.com/f9kGee6.png)

-You should then copy the value next to "sess" by double clicking it and using the CTRL + C combination.
+You should then copy the value next to `sess` by double clicking it and using the CTRL + C combination.

 You should also note this next to your User-Agent.